shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

 Bright Utils

-The unified home for BrightDate utilities — file search, networking, timing, and the shell that ties them together.
+The unified home for BrightDate utilities — file search, networking, timing, GPU profiling, and the shell that ties them together.
 Every tool speaks the same timezone-free decimal day count since J2000.0.
 No translation step between your prompt, your logs, and your pipelines.

-# one scalar from shell prompt → file search → timing → network probe $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bping --quiet google.com 2>/dev/null; echo "rtt md line above ↑"
+# shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sleep 1 > report.json $ bgpucap compare before.json after.json gpu 10.0 30.0 +20.0

 One time representation.
 Every layer.